-Job 20:1 – Let’s recap where we are.
+Job 20:1 — Let’s recap where we are.
 We are in the second round of the great debate on suffering.
 Job 3-14 contains Eliphaz, Bildad, and Zophar’s opening statements followed by Job’s rebuttals.
-We are in the end of Round 2 where we will see Zophar’s 2nd Discourse followed by Job’s Response.
-This is actually Zophar’s closing statement as he will not participate in Round 3.
-Finally we’ll see Eliphaz’s final statement in Job 22.
+Now we are at the end of Round 2 where we will see Zophar’s second discourse followed by Job’s Response.
+This is actually Zophar’s closing statement since he will not participate in Round 3.
+Finally, we’ll see Eliphaz’s final statement in Job 22.
 From J. Vernon McGee:

 - Job 3

 - Job’s Answer 6, 7

 - Bildad, 1st Discourse 8